 Although the Horia set is quite nice, I have found the jewelling anvil a bit large for wristwatch jewelling.
-My wife bought me (back before this 'hobby' became an obsession) a new-old-stock Favorite brand jewelling tool.
-This was one of those lucky finds, still in the original packaging and VCI paper, etc. It is nearly identical to the Sietz or Bergeon brand jewelling tool sets.
+I happened across a "new-old-stock," Favorite brand jewelling tool.
+This was one of those lucky finds, still in the original packaging and VCI paper, etc. It is nearly identical to the Sietz or Bergeon brand jewelling tool sets that can currently found.

 The Depthing Tool

 Two tools are shown below.
 They are approximately the same size, one is a Favorite brand (Swiss made) and the brass constructed one of an unknown maker.
 I generally prefer the brass one, but the Favorite has more rigid (thicker) runners.